kittypartydefi/SoDeFi/README.md

 3. cd packages/foundry && yarn
 4. yarn test

+### Deployment
+1. Deploy in the following order -
+1. DAO membership, token, Data DAO
+1. A user uploads an image and gets a CID
+1. Next the guardians approve the CID (atleast 2)
+1. Any Guardian can create a bounty request, as part of the request the user who uploaded the data gets a reward

 ### References
 We used the https://github.com/lotus-web3/deal-bounty-contract for creating the fevm flows around storage of CID.